Course Title: Aircraft Maintenance Management

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for students who commenced their program prior to 2023:
+This course contributes to the following Program Learning Outcomes for:

 1. Needs, context and systems: